robince/partial-info-decomp/README.md

 The joint distribution for the system of interest should be structured in an array with an axis for each variable with the privileged (independent) variable as the last axis.

-Then the redundancy for any source can be calculated by specifying the source as a cell array of elements, where each element is an array of the constituent variables:
+Then the redundancy for any element can be calculated by providing a cell array of sources, where each source is an array specifying the constituent variables:

 ```matlab
 % 3 way redundancy (bottom node) for 3 variable case